 - how sustainability is viewed in the National Quality Standard (NQS) and the Early Years Learning Framework (EYLF), and

 - the tools educators can use to assess and improve sustainability in everyday practices.

 This module is suitable for educators at all stages of their careers and particularly for those in Educational Leader positions.
 This module will take an estimated one hour to complete.

 This module is available to purchase individually, or as a part of a Learning Hub Annual Subscription.

-Completing Education for sustainability will contribute 1 hour of NESA Registered PD addressing 2.1.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
-Courses completed after 20/02/2018 will be validated.
+Completing Education for sustainability will contribute 1 hour of NESA Registered PD addressing standard 6 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 Watch the trailer for Education for sustainability below: